da-dumont/personal-site/content/blog/brag-doc.md

 > A brag document is a great resume builder.

-When it comes to refreshing your resume, it's crucial not to overlook the significant accomplishments you wish to emphasize.
-Utilizing your brag document as a reference ensures that all necessary details are included.
+When it comes to refreshing your resume, it's important not to overlook the accomplishments you've made thus far in your career.
+Utilizing your brag document as a reference ensures that all those details are included.

 A comprehensive brag document can serve as the foundation for an engaging narrative about your professional journey.

-Additionally, a meticulously compiled brag document can assist both you and your manager in identifying potential areas of improvement, whether technical or interpersonal.
-These identified areas could then be pursued as future objectives for enhancement.
+Additionally, a compiled brag document can assist both you and your manager in identifying potential areas of improvement, whether technical or interpersonal.
+These identified areas could then be pursued as future objectives or goals for your professional growth.

 ## Sweat the small stuff